dotneko/ccna-ref/docs/CCNA2_Cmdline.md

 ipv6 address <ipv6-address>/<prefix-length>
 ```

-Configures global unicast IPv6 address with an interface ID in the low-order 64 bits of the IPv6 address using the EUI-64 process.
+Configure global unicast IPv6 address with an interface ID in the low-order 64 bits of the IPv6 address using the EUI-64 process.

 ```
 ipv6 address <ipv6-address>/<prefix-length> eui-64